KasunYogeeMedia/NewLMS/README.md

 ## License

-AdminLTE is an open source project by [Guruniwasa LMS]() that is licensed under [MIT](https://opensource.org/licenses/MIT).
+AdminLTE is an open source project by [Smart Science LMS]() that is licensed under [MIT](https://opensource.org/licenses/MIT).
-Guruniwasa LMS reserves the right to change the license of future releases.
+Smart Science LMS reserves the right to change the license of future releases.

 ## Image Credits